joschro/setting-up-raspberry-pi/README.md

     ```
     arm-image-installer --resizefs --target=rpi02w --image=/home/<YOUR_USER>/Downloads/Fedora-Minimal-39-1.5.aarch64.raw.xz --media=/dev/sdX
     ```
-* If you haven't used ```--resizefs``` to use available space on sd card, either add a 4th partition with parted or enlarge 3rd partition:
+* If you haven't used the ```--resizefs``` option above to use all available space on sd card, either add a 4th partition with parted or enlarge 3rd partition:
     ```
     # enlarge the 3rd partition (this example uses mmcblk0)
     growpart /dev/mmcblk0 3